acertkojevs/sslv-car-scraper/README.md

 ## Usage
 When you run the script, you will be prompted to enter a URL from the ss.lv car listings page.
-The scraper will fetch data from multiple pages and save it to scraped_data.csv.
+The scraper will fetch data from multiple pages and save it to "scraped_data.csv".
 Dependencies
 requests: For making HTTP requests to fetch web pages.
 beautifulsoup4: For parsing HTML and extracting data.